Iqaluit: History

-World War II resulted in an influx of non-Inuit to the area in 1942, when the United States built Frobisher Bay Air Base there, on a long-term lease from the Government of Canada, in order to provide a stop-over and refuelling site for the short-range aircraft being ferried to Europe to support the war effort.
+World War II caused an influx of non-Inuit to the area when in 1942, the United States built Frobisher Bay Air Base there, on a long-term lease from the Government of Canada, in order to provide a stop-over and refuelling site for the short-range aircraft being ferried to Europe to support the war effort.
 Iqaluit's first permanent resident was Nakasuk, an Inuk guide who helped United States Army Air Forces planners to choose a site with a large flat area suitable for a landing strip.
 The wartime airstrip was known as Crystal Two and was part of the Crimson Route.
 It operates today as Iqaluit Airport.

 The US and Canadian authorities named it Frobisher Bay, after the name of the body of water it borders.

 The Hudson's Bay Company moved its south Baffin operations to Apex in 1949 (pictured in 2005) to take advantage of the nearby airfield.

 In 1949, after the war, the Hudson's Bay Company moved its south Baffin operations to the neighbouring valley of Niaqunngut, officially called Apex, in order to use the airfield.
 In the mid-1950s, the population of Frobisher Bay increased rapidly during the construction of the Distant Early Warning Line (DEW line), a system of defensive radar stations—see NORAD (North American Aerospace Defense Command).

 Hundreds of mostly non-Inuit construction workers, military personnel, and administrative staff moved into the community, and several hundred Inuit followed, to take advantage of the access to jobs and medical care provided by the base operations.
 By 1957, 489 of the town's 1,200 residents were reported to be Inuit.
 After 1959, the Canadian government established permanent services at Frobisher Bay, including full-time doctors, a school, and social services.
 The Inuit population grew rapidly in response, as the government encouraged Inuit to settle permanently in communities supported by government services.